MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 When deploying workspaces that contain folders, the following rules apply:

 * Items of the same name and type are paired.
 If there are two items with the same name and type in a workspace, then the items are paired to items in the target stage only if the path is the same (they're in the same folder).
-* Since a folder is deployed only if one of its items is deployed, an empty folder can't be deployed.
+* Since a folder is deployed only if one or more of its items is deployed, an empty folder can't be deployed.
 * Individual folders can't be deployed manually in deployment.
-Their deployment is triggered automatically when at least one of their items is deployed.
+Their deployment is triggered automatically when one or more of their items is deployed.
-* Deploying one item out of several in a folder also updates the structure of the items which aren't deployed in the target stage even though the items themselves aren't be deployed.
+* Deploying only some items in a folder updates the *structure* of all items in the folder in the stage being deployed to, even though the items themselves aren't deployed.
 * The folder hierarchy of paired items is updated only during deployment.
 During assignment, after the pairing process, the hierarchy of paired items isn't updated yet.

 ### Review your deployment and leave a note